juba/obsplot/README.md

 Please note that **the package is in an early stage**.
 Its API is subject to breaking changes, there are bugs, and maybe bad design choices.
 But if you still want to try the package, issues and feedback are very welcome !

-Also note that `obsplot` **doesn't work in the RStudio viewer** for now on, due to an outdated web rendering engine.
+Also note that `obsplot` **doesn't work in the RStudio viewer** for now on, due to RStudio's outdated web rendering engine.
 You can either open the visualisation in a recent browser, or use [R in VSCode](https://github.com/REditorSupport/vscode-R).

 ## Examples